 Title: Foundation Focus Freedom: The 3 STEP PROCESS for Transforming your Mindset, Overcoming your Fears, and Harnessing Unimaginable Success

-Author name: Terence Young
+Author: Terence Young

 Genre: Self Help / Personal Development